keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 `qmake`<br>
 `make`<br>

-Note: for Ubuntu 13.04 and later versions, use qmake-qt4 instead of qmake (since qt5 is default).

 To speed up the build process, if your computer has a multicore CPU you can use the -j option followed by the number of cores of your CPU, like this:

 `make -j4`<br>